10 Interesting Facts about Lima

 1. Lima was built over a desert

 Lima is the second largest city built in a desert after Cairo in Egypt.
 It gets 80 percent of its water from the Rimac River, which runs through downtown Lima.
-Civilizations before the arrival of the Spanish, built water canals over 2,000 years ago, which are still being used today.
+Civilizations before the arrival of the Spanish built water canals over 2,000 years ago, many of which are still being used today.

 2. Lima’s pre-Columbian buildings